Illustrated Editions Co. (New York, US)

 Size: 6.5″ x 9.5″; 5.5″ x 8.25″

-The Illustrated Editions series consisted of illustrated classics, some a bit on the torrid side, published in New York by the somewhat dubious duo of Joseph Meyers and his sister Edna Williams, initially joined by actor, writer and theatrical producer David Belasco (obituary here; Belasco died in 1931).
+The Illustrated Editions series consisted of illustrated classics, some a bit on the torrid side, published in New York by the slightly dubious duo of Joseph Meyers and his sister Edna Williams, initially joined by actor, writer and theatrical producer David Belasco (obituary here; Belasco died in 1931).
 At least three closely related publishing houses all specializing in illustrated classics were established around 1930 at 100 Fifth Avenue:

 Williams, Belasco and Meyers (1930-1932), which published the New Classics Library (1930).